-The cross-currency swap, forward exchange, and costless collar contracts are reflected on a gross basis in the Consolidated Balance Sheet.
+The cross-currency swap, forward exchange, deal-contingent forward and costless collar contracts are reflected on a gross basis in the Consolidated Balance Sheet.
 We have not entered into any master netting arrangements.

-The cross-currency swap contracts have been designated as hedging instruments.
-The forward exchange and costless collar contracts have not been designated as hedging instruments and are considered to be economic hedges of forecasted transactions.
+The ε 69 million, ε 290 million and \pm 2,149 million of cross-currency swap contracts have been designated as hedging instruments.
+The forward exchange, deal-contingent forward and costless collar contracts, as well as cross-currency swap contracts acquired as part of the Acquisition, have not been designated as hedging instruments and are considered to be economic hedges of forecasted transactions.